TurtleEngr/gitproj/README.md

 This is still under development.

-## Outline
+## Documentation

-The Usage help text in the main sub-command files have the most up-to-date descriptions.

-For a more complete outline, see: doc/test/outline.md

-### Main sub-commands, in git-core/
+The Usage help for git-proj sub-command can be found in the doc/user-doc/*.md files.
+The git-proj.md file gives and overview of how git proj works and it also has the usage help for all of the subcommands.
+Or you can look at each sub command files individually.

+### git proj sub-commands

-* git-proj - general help - mostly implemented
+* git proj - general help - mostly implemented
-* git-proj-init - initialize a local git-proj repo - mostly implemented
+* git proj init - initialize a local git-proj repo
-* git-proj-remote - initialize new remote repo from a local one - mostly implemented
+* git proj-remote - initialize a new "remote repo" from the local one
-* git-proj-push - git push and push proj.raw files (rsync or rclone)
+* git proj push - push files in raw/ to the remote repo (and do a regular git push)
-* git-proj-pull - git pull and pull proj.raw files (rsync or rclone)
+* git proj pull - pull raw/ files from the remote repo (and do a regular git pull)
-* git-proj-status - git status and status of binary files
+* git proj status - git status and status of binary files in raw/ compared to remote raw/
-* git-proj-clone - create a git workspace and raw workspace from a remote
+* git proj clone - create a git workspace and raw/ workspace from a remote
-* git-proj-add - add a binary file to raw/
-* git-proj-config - mainly for managing new "mount-dirs" or different hosts
-* git-proj-check - maybe move this to git-proj-status

-### Library functions in git-core/

-* gitproj-com.inc
-* gitproj-init.inc
-* gitproj-remote.inc
+* git proj config - TBD.
+This fixup or change the git-proj configuration

 ### Config files in doc/config/